 - v.
 Marrickville Metro is the only existing centre within its main trade area offering significant comparison shopping facilities.
 When compared with the typical retail hierarchy provided in Australian metropolitan catchments, the retail provision within the Marrickville Metro main trade area is particularly sparse.
 The main trade area is generally characterised by an under-supply of comparison shopping facilities, and an over-supply of localised retail shopping strips. - vi.
 The retail strips contained within the Marrickville Metro main trade area contain extremely low representations of national brand retailers.
 The majority of retail tenants, rather, are independent operators, the most successful of which provide very targeted, often ethnically oriented convenience shopping facilities for local residents.
 The higher levels of vacancies on the strips located most distantly from Marrickville Metro are observed to be a factor of over-supply and lower quality retail floorspace, rather than any adverse competitive or economic stimulus. - vii.
 The composition of the retail offer within and beyond Marrickville Metro's tertiary trade area sectors is more representative of a typical retail hierarchy, with a substantially greater provision of comparison shopping facilities.
 As such, an expanded Marrickville Metro would be expected to compete more directly with these more distantly located facilities, than with the lower-order strip retail provided within the main trade area. - viii.
-Marrickville Metro achieved total annual sales for the year to December 2009 of \$204.7 million including GST.
-This represents a total trade area market share of 6.2%, including 7.6% of the available food spending and 4.5% of non-food spending generated by trade area residents.
-The centre's main trade area market share is higher, at 12.4% (16.8% of food spending and 7.0% of non-food expenditure). - ix.
-An expanded Marrickville Metro is forecast to achieve annual sales in 2012/13 (in constant 2008/09 dollars, including GST) of \$316.9 million, \$112.2 million more than the existing centre's sales.
-On this basis, the expanded centre's total trade area market share is forecast to increase to 8.9% (9.3% food, 8.4% non-food).
-Market shares within the centre's main trade area are forecast at 17.0% in total, reflecting a 20.1% share of food spending and 13.4% of non-food expenditure by trade area residents.
+Marrickville Metro achieved total annual sales for the year to December 2009 of \$204.5 million including GST.
+This represents a total trade area market share of 6.2%, including 7.6% of the available food spending and 4.4% of non-food spending generated by trade area residents.
+The centre's main trade area market share is higher, at 12.3% (16.8% of food spending and 7.0% of non-food expenditure). - ix.
+Under the smaller expansion scheme with is the subject of this report, Marrickville Metro is forecast to achieve annual sales in 2012/13 (in constant 2008/09 dollars, including GST) of \$294.4 million, \$89.7 million more than the existing centre's sales.
+This is some 20% lower than the incremental sales forecast in our May 2010 EIA, in association with the larger expansion scheme.
+On this basis, the expanded centre's total trade area market share is forecast to increase to 8.3% (8.9% food, 7.5% non-food).
+Market shares within the centre's main trade area are forecast at 16.1% in total, reflecting a 19.4% share of food spending and 12.1% of non-food expenditure by trade area residents.